sfgabe/OITProjects/MQTT_Numpad_Remote/README.md

 - printed or CNC cut grid and enclosure - basic printed enclosure and handwire mechanical keyboard grid [from these files on Thingiverse](https://www.thingiverse.com/thing:4222157)

 #### Assembly: ####
 You can follow the basic handwiring guide for the [Void9](https://victorlucachi.ro/journal/void9-wiring-guide/) here.
 Wire the switches and diodes according to the tutorial _(up to step 7)_.

+You can also add the LEDs through the slots in the switches and wire them in parallel with a resistor on the ground wire.
+There arent enough pins to control them individually, so the whole matrix lights on each keypress.

 When it comes to wiring to the board, instead of using an Arduino ProMicro, you'll be using the NodeMCU / ESP8266.

 ![3x3_keygrid](https://github.com/sfgabe/OITProjects/blob/master/MQTT_Numpad_Remote/3x3_keygrid.jpg)
 ![3x3_dIodebend](https://github.com/sfgabe/OITProjects/blob/master/MQTT_Numpad_Remote/3x3_dIodebend.jpg)